United Nations Development Programme: Iraq UNDP Funding Facility for Stabilisation Corruption Scandal

-In on 22 January 2024, the Guardian Newspaper reported that the US$1.88 billion funding facility for stabilization was riddled with corruption.
+On 22 January 2024, the Guardian Newspaper reported that the US$1.88 billion funding facility for stabilization was riddled with corruption.
 The Guardian discovered that there had been some 136 corruption allegation cases to its Office of Audit and Investigations (OAI) in relation to the reconstruction programme – the majority of which were against suppliers rather than employees.
 Then on 5 February 2024, the Guardian Newspaper reported that UNDP had commissioned an internal management review of the Iraq corruption problems.
 It also reported that several donors had requested an independent review which exactly is what happened in the case of the UNDP GEF Russia corruption scandal.

 The Guardian articles clearly show that the corruption problems at UNDP and the failure to protect whistleblowers remain, and have not been fixed.
 The Guardian Newspaper article reveals very similar themes of widespread kickbacks and corruption, staff who are scared to report wrongdoing, and almost no protection for whistleblowers who are scared to come forward in case they are retaliated against and/or lose their jobs.

 Administrator

 The UNDP Administrator has the rank of an Under-Secretary-General of the United Nations.
 While the Administrator is often referred to as the third highest-ranking official in the UN (after the Secretary-General and Deputy Secretary-General), this has never been formally codified.

 In addition to his/her responsibilities as head of UNDP, the Administrator is also the vice-chair of the UN Sustainable Development Group.

 The position of Administrator is appointed by the Secretary-General of the UN and confirmed by the General Assembly for a term of four years.

-Achim Steiner was the most recent Administrator, serving from 2017 until June 2025, when his second term ended.
-He was replaced on a temporary basis by Haoliang Xu, who is serving as acting Administrator until a new, permanent Administrator is appointed.
-The five countries on the UNDP board have some influence over selection of the Administrator.
+As of December 2025, the UNDP Administrator is Alexander De Croo of Belgium, appointed to a four-year term on 17 November 2025.
+He succeeded Achim Steiner, who served from 2017 until June 2025, when his second term ended; Haoliang Xu, the Associate Administrator, served as acting Administrator in the interim.
+The Executive Board is chaired by a rotating state representative, its president, and the Administrator takes part in its meetings but has no voting powers.

 The first administrator of the UNDP was Paul G. Hoffman, former head of the Economic Cooperation Administration which administered the Marshall Plan.

 Other holders of the position have included: Bradford Morse, a former Republican congressman from the U.S. state of Massachusetts; William Draper, an American venture capitalist and friend of George H. W. Bush who saw one of the UN system's major achievements, the Human Development Report, introduced during his tenure; Mark Malloch Brown of the UK, who was previously Vice President of External Affairs at the World Bank and subsequently became UN Deputy Secretary-General; and Kemal Derviş, a former finance minister of Turkey and senior World Bank official.